VanausloosThomas/PersonalDevelopment/knowledge/Angular.md

 ![alt text](viewEncapsulation.png "Different options for the view encapsulation provided by angular")

-1. Native: 		Uses the shadowDOM technology.
+1. **Native**: 		Uses the shadowDOM technology.
 Same behaviour as Emulated but only in browsers that support the shadowDOM.
-2. None: 		Normal css behaviour, no attributes are added to the elements by angular.
+2. **None**: 		Normal css behaviour, no attributes are added to the elements by angular.
-3. Emulated: 	Default in angular
+3. **Emulated**: 	Default in angular

 ## The component lifecycle